How Mikey Way Made Sense of Life After My Chemical Romance

 And so on the day Electric Century were granted their first magazine cover by Alternative Press, Mikey covertly checked himself into a month-plus stint in rehab.
 In his stead, Electric Century released just one track, “I Lied”, which itself reads like a confession of guilt: “Everything that’s weak goes through the window / I gently fill my veins, watching all the doors close.”

 What followed was a steady road to recovery.
-Music took a backseat, and Mikey wasn’t even sure he’d be able to write again, sober. «I was used to being a certain way when I wrote music,» he tells me, of how drug use felt an intrinsic part of his creative process. «I was usually medicated on some level.» With Mikey newly sober for the first time in decades, Electric Century sat dormant once more, their hastily-assembled, almost-there debut album For The Night To Control existing as little more than files on a laptop for seven months—a memoir of a dark period Mikey would rather forget. «There’s something in me I could never trust ,» warns «Until The Light Goes Out On Me», while closer «Live When We Die» practically begs for redemption: «Wrapped up in the comfort of your love / Don’t come undone.»
+All music took a backseat, and Mikey wasn’t even sure he’d be able to write again, sober.
+“I was used to being a certain way when I wrote music,” he tells me, of how drug use felt an intrinsic part of his creative process.
+“I was usually medicated on some level.”
+With Mikey newly sober for the first time in decades, Electric Century sat dormant once more, their hastily-assembled, almost-there debut album For The Night To Control existing as little more than files on a laptop for seven months – a memoir of a dark period Mikey would rather forget.
+“There’s something in me I could never trust ,” warns “Until The Light Goes Out On Me”, while closer “Live When We Die” practically begs for redemption: “Wrapped up in the comfort of your love / Don’t come undone .”

 “You can really tell, like, ‘That guy’s going through something’,” Mikey says of the record’s subject matter, with a laugh.
 Flippant though he may be about their first LP, there’s no denying its power as a tool of healing.
 While Mikey worked on rebuilding his personal life, Dave returned to New London Fire.
 “The healing that needed to take place,” Dave says, “the band had to be secondary to that.
 It’s not on the top list of priorities, when you’re dealing with getting well.”
 That seems a common sense attitude now, perhaps, but a world away from the relentless, major label “machine” that Mikey says he was trapped in during his darkest moments.

 One day, though, that electric feel came flooding back.
 Digging out For The Night To Control, Mikey found himself inspired once more by the music they’d created.
-Months spent watching Gerard Way’s solo career and Frank Iero’s various new projects from the crowd had lit the spark. «I got to watch my brother do his thing, and I got to watch Frank do his thing, and they’re fuckin’ legends.
-It was fuckin’ awesome!» The time felt right.
+Months spent watching Gerard Way’s solo career and Frank Iero’s various new projects from the crowd had lit the spark – “I got to watch my brother do his thing, and I got to watch Frank do his thing, and they’re fuckin’ legends.
+It was fuckin’ awesome!” – and now, the time felt right.
 Linking up once more in upstate New York come late 2014, they finally finished a story that had started back at the turn of the millennium.

-For The Night To Control is a world away from Mikey’s past endeavors.
+For The Night To Control is a world away from Mikey’s past endeavours.
 Sprawling synths draw on those gloomy, new wave influences like never before, and the bark of My Chemical Romance has been replaced with a more glistening bite.
-It’s a whole different side to the goth kid’s coin—a full-stop on a dark chapter of his life.
+It’s a whole different side to the goth kid’s coin – a full-stop on a dark chapter of his life.
 Mikey is quick to downplay any suggestion that he might regret those years at the top, though, and keen to emphasise the importance of MCR’s golden years.

 These days, Mikey and Dave have swapped prescription drugs for pancakes at a local diner as the precursor to their writing sessions.
 Mikey’s spark has returned, too, due in no small part to a baby daughter, born this past May.
 The pair enthuse about “two more albums’ worth” of demos and recordings they’re now sat on, and talk feverishly about their complex plans for an upcoming duo of debut live shows.
 There’s an energy and excitement that couldn’t feel further from the gaunt, bass-toting mope Mikey once was known as.
 “I feel like the glue is set amongst the pieces now,” he says, the caricature of his dark days at last a distant memory.
 “I feel like a complete person.”